 Accelerated B.A. or B.S. to M.A.
 Program (formerly ADP)

 Apply during your junior year, and earn up to 12 hours credit toward a MA degree while you earn your BS.
 See the program pages in the catalog for details.

-All the materials related to the Undergraduate Programs at UNCG are now available on-line.
+All the materials related to the Undergraduate Programs at UNCG are available online.
 Information about admissions can be found at the Admissions Office.
-These include the Catalog listings, on-line application forms, and traditional application forms by post.
+These include the Catalog listings, online application forms, and traditional application forms by post.